Manage Roles with SSO

 5. Set the second drop-down menu to your choice of filter predicate, for example, Matches regex.

 6. Set the filter value field to your choice of value, for example, .* to match all CloudZero Roles.
-In the example below we want to pass all groups that start with app-clou.
+In this example, the filter passes all groups that start with app-clou.

 Choose filter value